franko/gsl-shell/doc/user-manual/graphics.rst

 .. function:: ibars(f)

-   This function takes an iterator function ``f`` and returns a :class:`Path` object that draws many adjacent rectangular boxs correspondings to the points (x, y) returned by the iterator ``f``.
+   This function takes an iterator function ``f`` and returns a :class:`Path` object that draws many adjacent rectangular boxes corresponding to the points (x, y) returned by the iterator ``f``.
    This function simplify the creation of histograms.

    *Example*::

       use 'math'

-      -- draws the histogram of a simulated gaussian distribution N = 800
+      -- draws the histogram of a simulated Gaussian distribution N = 800
       r = rng.new()
       f = |x| 1/sqrt(2*pi) * exp(-x^2/2)